1939 Auckland Rugby League season: Round 7

 Ex-New Zealand rugby union player Dave Solomon made his debut for Richmond and scored a try.
 Jack Campbell of the Ponsonby side was reported in the newspaper following this round to have been transferred to Christchurch for work reasons.
 He was selected for the New Zealand team later in the year.
 The Ponsonby v Marist match was reported as being 13–7 in both the New Zealand Herald and the Auckland Star however both newspapers only provided details for 10 of Ponsonby's points with a Ponsonby try scorer seemingly omitted.
+It is possible that Brian Riley or Watson in fact scored two tries.